RessuD/RFking/README.md

 # RFking
-RF propagation in the wild
+RF propagation in the wild, see https://rfking.streamlit.app